EarthlingInteractive/PHPCMIPREST/README.md

 and storing.
 The naming convention for tables and columns in Postgres seems to be to use squishedtogetherlowercase.

-### Conventional name translation

-Behind the scenes, class and field names can be translated to any convention for mapping to database tables/fields.
 In the view exposed by the REST services:

 - collection name is dash-separated (e.g. ```patient-stays```)